Planning for the future

 Reducing our environmental impact and adapting to climate change, while keeping our services affordable and sustainable, are key customer commitments and regulatory requirements for Westernport Water.

-We are investigating options for the design and construction of a recycled water wetlands storage system that provides a nature-based solution for an additional 60ML of storage and treatment.
+We are investigating options for the design and construction of a recycled water wetlands storage system that provides a nature-based solution for additional storage and treatment.

-A pump station will be required to pump polished effluent for reuse purposes such as irrigation, industrial use and or storage requirements.
+A pump station will be required to pump polished effluent for reuse purposes such as irrigation and or industrial use.

 Frequently Asked Questions